 This isn’t the top, so you’ll have to keep hiking up.
 The path to the top of Mount Nicholson is not difficult.
 Just follow the hiking trail through the bushes.

-When you arrive at the top of Mount Nicholson, you will see two buildings, which I believe is the transmission station.
+When you arrive at the top of Mount Nicholson, you will see two buildings, which both are part of the transmission station.

 And take note of the spot when you arrive at the top; the stairway down Mount Nicholson is just next to it.

-Views from the top of Mount Nicholson: northern Hong Kong Island and Kowloon
+9. See views from the top of Mount Nicholson: northern HK Island and Kowloon

 At the top of Mount Nicholson, you can see views all around.
 Make sure to walk to the north side to check out the view.